DavidMadrigalB/DavidMadrigalB/README.md

 <p/>

 # :wrench: Languages and tools:
 I've more experience with back-end than front-end.
+Also, I like the back-end much better.

 ## :thought_balloon: Knowledge

 ### Competitive coding
+The language I have the most experience with is Java, but I've also worked with...
 <div align="center">
 <table style="boder:none;">
   <tr>